scality/cloudserver/docs/USING_PUBLIC_CLOUDS.rst

    $> s3cmd --host=127.0.0.1:8000 ls s3://zenkobucket
     2017-10-24 14:38       330   s3://zenkontainer/testput

-Then, from the MS Azure Console, if you go into your container, you should see your newly uploaded object:
+From the MS Azure console, go into the container to see the newly uploaded
+object:

 .. figure:: ../res/azure-console-successful-put.png
    :alt: MS Azure Console upload example